 Given the high demand for Safe Zone training and our limited set of resources, we have moved our workshops online to best meet our campus’ needs.
 During the year, we plan to offer a limited set of Safe Zone in-person trainings to larger groups (e.g. departments/units).
 These trainings are available on a first-come, first-serve basis and may be unavailable based on our staff’s capacity.

-If you are interested in holding an in-person Safe Zone training for your department or unit, please contact Manuel Rodriguez at email@example.com.
+If you are interested in holding an in-person Safe Zone training for your department or unit, please contact Rachel Greene at firstname.lastname@example.org.

 The General Education Workshop aims to provide an introduction on LGBTQA+ identity and experience to individuals who may be approaching this information for the first time.
 That said, participants with more intermediate or advanced background report benefitting from the included modules, especially given the emphasis placed on interaction between participants and with facilitators.
 The LGBTQA+ is an umbrella term that encompasses a whole host of different intersectional identities, so there’s always something new to learn!